felicityallen/SelfTarget/README.md

 e.g.
 ```
--			1000	(this will always have 1000 reads assigned - it is the original template, ignore it).
+-	1000	(always 1000 reads - it is the original template sequence - here for viewer).
 D2_L-3R0	550
 I1_L-2C1R0	200
 ```